 Western beach camping

-K'gari (Fraser Island) beach camping zones map
+K'gari beach camping zones map

 These 7 discrete, remote beach camping areas fall within the north-western beaches of K'gari.
 Each camping area is suitable for low-key beach camping experience—compact and mostly undefined sites with limited camping capacity.
 These are unfenced beach camping areas.